awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-autoscaling.md

 In rare cases, Apache Airflow may think there are tasks still running\.
 To resolve this issue, you need to clear the stranded task in your Apache Airflow UI\.
 For more information, see the [I see my tasks stuck or not completing](troubleshooting.md) troubleshooting topic\.

 ## What's next?<a name="mwaa-autoscaling-next-up"></a>
-+ Learn how to increase the size of your environment in [Amazon MWAA environment class](environment-class.md)\.
++ Learn more about the best practices we recommend to tune the performance of your environment in [Performance tuning for Apache Airflow on Amazon MWAA](best-practices-tuning.md)\.
-+ Learn how to specify the minimum number of Apache Airflow *Workers* using the [update\-environment](https://docs.aws.amazon.com/cli/latest/reference/mwaa/update-environment.html) command in the AWS Command Line Interface \(AWS CLI\)\.